Kagescan/kagescan.legtux.org/README.md

 Under the MIT license, please read the file COPYING for more informations.

 This repository contains the public source code of kagescan website.
-It will be updated each times a major improvement is made.
-When a page gets a major improvement, his source-code will be published in this repository

-At the moment, thoses parts are published :
+**This is the development repository !!
+This contains experimental/unstested/unfinished features.**

+Last stable (published) commit :
 * Music

+Finished but not published :
+* The manga reader

+Programming :
+* The chapter/volume select page

 ## Requirements
-At the moment, Kagescan runs using PHP version 7, and one database called "kagescan".
+~~At the moment, Kagescan runs using PHP version 7, and one database called "kagescan".~~

+The current code don't use any databases

 ## Configuration
 Configure `/res/private/db.php`, that contains the master password of kagescan's database.